GalalMohammed/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory.
 * 8-firstdelete: Delete the file /tmp/my_first_directory/betty.
 * 9-firstdirdeletion: Delete the directory /tmp/my_first_directory.
+* 10-back: Change the working directory to the previous one.